alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_074_eng.md

 This year, I want to do lots of TV work.

-Previously, from *Neighborhood Story* (ご近所物語) to *Tomorrow's Nadja* (明日のナージャ), until I was pushed out by *PreCure* (プリキュア) (burst of laughter), I participated continuously in the Sunday morning slot TV series, and during that entire period, I was in "input mode."
+Previously, from *Neighbourhood Story* (ご近所物語) to *Tomorrow's Nadja* (明日のナージャ), until I was pushed out by *PreCure* (プリキュア) (burst of laughter), I participated continuously in the Sunday morning slot TV series, and during that entire period, I was in "input mode."

 "Input mode."
 What I mean is, new things kept flowing into me, and lots of "drawers" kept accumulating inside me.
 When you continue making about 50 episodes a year of one work, you get to experience that many things continuously.

-You see and read lots of different materials, create lots of character colors, think about lots of different scene treatments, and meet lots of different people.
+You see and read lots of different materials, create lots of character colours, think about lots of different scene treatments, and meet lots of different people.
 Each of these things remains inside you.
 Then when you do something next, those "drawers" become useful.
 And by using those "drawers," their contents become even more substantial.
 That's "input mode."

 Conversely, big jobs like movies are "output."
 You use what you've stored up inside yourself in "carry-out" fashion, fighting essentially with "sliced portions."